-Meaning "a different situation, variety, novelty" is from 1680s (as in for a change, 1690s).
-Meaning "something substituted for something else" is from 1590s.
-Meaning "place where merchants meet to do business" is from c.
+The meaning "a different situation, variety, novelty" is from 1680s (as in for a change, 1690s).
+The meaning "something substituted for something else" is from 1590s.
+The sense of "place where merchants meet to do business" is from c.
 1400.
-Meaning "the passing from life to death" is biblical (161os).
+The meaning "the passing from life to death" is biblical (161os).

 c.
-1200, "to alter, make different, change" (transitive); early 13c. as "to substitute one for another;" mid-13c. as "to make (something) other than what it was, cause to turn or pass from one state to another;" from late 13c. as "to become different, be altered" (intransitive), from Old French changier "to change, alter; exchange, switch," from Late Latin cambiare "to barter, exchange," extended form of Latin cambire "to exchange, barter," a word of Celtic origin, from PIE root *kemb- "to bend, crook" (with a sense evolution perhaps from "to turn" to "to change," to "to barter"); cognate with Old Irish camm "crooked, curved;" Middle Irish cimb "tribute," cimbid "prisoner;" see cant (n.2).
+1200, "to alter, make different, change" (transitive); early 13c. as "to substitute one for another;" mid-13c. as "to make (something) other than what it was, cause to turn or pass from one state to another;" from late 13c. as "to become different, be altered" (intransitive), from Old French changier "to change, alter; exchange, switch," from Late Latin cambiare "to barter, exchange," extended form of Latin cambire "to exchange, barter."
+This is held to be of Celtic origin, from PIE root *kemb- "to bend, crook" (with a sense evolution perhaps from "to turn" to "to change," to "to barter"); cognate with Old Irish camm "crooked, curved;" Middle Irish cimb "tribute," cimbid "prisoner;" see cant (n.2).

 From c.
 1300 as "undergo alteration, become different."
 In part an abbreviation of exchange.
-From late 14c. especially "to give an equivalent for in smaller parts of the same kind" (money).
-Meaning "to take off clothes and put on other ones" is from late 15c.
+From late 14c. especially as "to give an equivalent for in smaller parts of the same kind" (money).
+The meaning "to take off clothes and put on other ones" is from late 15c.
 Related: Changed;changing.
 To change (one's) mind is from 1590s.